HartsyAI/SwarmUI-API-Backends/README.md

 4. Check the providers you want to use:
    - Enable Black Forest Labs (Flux)
    - Enable Ideogram
-   - Enable OpenAI (DALL-E, GPT Image)
+   - Enable OpenAI
    - Enable Grok
-   - Enable Google (Imagen, Gemini)
+   - Enable Google
    - Enable Fal.ai
 5. Click **Save** then **Restart Backend**

 ### 2. Add Your API Keys

 1. Go to the **User** tab
-2. Scroll to the API key section -- you will see entries for each provider you enabled
+2. Scroll to the API key section -- you will see entries for each provider
 3. Paste your API key for each provider and click **Save**

 ### 3. Generate